CMSgov/ab2d-website/_pages/filter-claims-data-v1.md

 ## The \_since parameter

 <p> The _since parameter allows users to filter claims data returned by date, which reduces duplication and speeds up job times.
-It follows the <a href="https://en.wikipedia.org/wiki/ISO_8601">ISO datetime format</a> (yyyy-MM-dd'T'hh:mm:ss[+|-]hh:mm).
+It follows the <a href="https://en.wikipedia.org/wiki/ISO_8601">ISO datetime format</a> (yyyy-mm-dd'T'hh:mm:ss[+|-]hh:mm).
 The time zone must be specified using + or - followed by hh:mm.</p>

 The \_since parameter allows users to pull data that has been last updated since a specified date.
 The earliest possible date is February 13, 2020 (2020-02-13T00:00:00-05:00) or your organization's attestation date, whichever is later.
 If no \_since date is specified, it will default to your earliest possible date.
 It is highly recommended and considered best practice to use the \_since parameter on V1 API calls.